Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

 Assume that $\cat{C}$ is either small or that it is compactly generated, and let $X \in \cat{C}$ be an object, which we require to be compact in the latter case.
-We denote by $\langle X \rangle$ the subcategory (classicaly or weakly) generated by $X$.
+The notation $\langle X \rangle$ denotes the subcategory classically generated by $X$ when $\cat{C}$ is small (i.e. the smallest pretriangulated idempotent-complete subcategory containing $X$), and weakly generated by $X$ when $\cat{C}$ is cocomplete and compactly generated (i.e. the essential image of the left adjoint of $\Hom_{\cat{C}}(X, -)$).